To find a local resource or a provider in your area, visit the Maternal Mental Health Referral Network.

-Maternal mental health includes much more than just postpartum depression, and can occur anytime during a pregnancy, through one year postpartum (and beyond!).
+Maternal mental health includes much more than just postpartum depression and can occur anytime during pregnancy, through one year postpartum (and beyond!).
 In addition to depression, maternal mental health includes anxiety, bipolar disorder, post-traumatic stress disorder (PTSD), obsessive compulsive disorder (OCD), and psychosis.
-These mood disorders are different from the “baby blues” which around 80% of women experience.
-If you are not feeling like yourself two or three weeks after having a baby, or find it difficult to care for yourself or your infant, it can be something more than the baby blues.
+These mood disorders are different from the “baby blues,” which around 80% of women experience.
+If you are not feeling like yourself two or three weeks after having a baby or find it difficult to care for yourself or your infant, it can be something more than the baby blues.

 What are Symptoms and Risk Factors?

-Many moms struggle with symptoms they may not recognize as a problems such as too much or too little sleep, avoiding family or friends, irritability, anger, lack of enjoyment in things they used to love, scary thoughts they are afraid of, thinking someone else would be a better mom, or wishing they could disappear.
+Many moms struggle with symptoms they may not recognize as a problem, such as too much or too little sleep, avoiding family or friends, irritability, anger, lack of enjoyment in things they used to love, scary thoughts they are afraid of, thinking someone else would be a better mom or wishing they could disappear.

 Although any woman (or man!) can experience postpartum depression, people who have the following are at a higher risk: